seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

 ---

-# B5.7 Event Policy
+# 5.7 Event Policy

-Policies handle rules that do not belong to one entity.
+Policies handle rules that do not elong to one entity.

 Example: